 The mount can be switched from Equatorial to Altazimuth mode using a PC or mobile application.
 The Nyx-101 mount supports wireless and USB 2 connectivity and is compatible with LX200 protocol and Sky Safari for mobile interaction.
 The mount can operate on a DC 12 Volts Battery and requires less than 0.6Amp during tracking and up to 2.5 Amps during slewing.
 The mount includes a low profile and rigid universal saddle that accepts Vixen and Losmandy dovetails.
 Additional features of the Nyx-101 mount include an integrated ST-4 Autoguiding Port, Polemaster Adapter for precise polar alignment, electronic assistant for initial polar alignment, reverse voltage polarity protection, ASCOM, INDI, Sky Safari support, and mobile control.
 The mount also features safety limit encoders on the RA Axis to prevent internal cable snag or collision with the tripod.
 Firmware upgrades are also easily achievable, allowing users to stay up-to-date with bug fixes and new features.
 Overall, the Nyx-101 mount is an excellent choice for astrophotographers and astronomers who require a high-performing and reliable mount that can easily handle high payloads.

-2 Replies to “Best Advanced Telescope Mounts for Astrophotography in 2024”
+4 Replies to “Best Advanced Telescope Mounts for Astrophotography (2026 guide)”